dsklopp/chef-kubernetes/README.md

 # chef-kubernetes-cookbook

+Creates multi-master Kubernetes cluster from the ground up.
+It supports air gap Enterprise installations.
+It can, theoretically, install almost any version of Kubernetes and will be upgraded over time.
+Backwards compatibility is not a goal at this time, we move forward with features not backwards.
+At the present this cookbook builds 1.6.4, but changing the version number is relatively easy to do.

-Creates multi-master Kubernetes cluster, designed for air gap Enterprise systems.
-This is provided as is, please submit issues as necessary, but use at own risk.
+This cookbook is provided as is, please submit issues as necessary, but use at your own risk.

 This cookbook was built specifically to utilize the Big Switch SDN (http://www.bigswitch.com/) which is our SDN of choice.
+Additional support for Flannel was added for single node setups and dev clusters.
 This is the cookbook we use to deploy our production and dev Kubernetes cluster on baremetal and eventually AWS.
 Future platforms may be supported.

 ## Supported Platforms

  * Centos 7.3

+Much of the setup can leverage itself well for other platforms with a little work.
+All that is required is an up to date kernel, systemd, and up to date user space.
+The rest are GoLang static binaries and x86 containers.

 ## Architecture
-Master nodes and worker nodes are distinct physical systems.
-Theoretically we can use the same system but this cookbook has not been tested in that way.
+Master nodes and worker nodes can be distinct systems or combined.

 Master nodes run the following services: